Mythic Fantasy name generator background

 When to stay broad and when to switch to a specialist

 Use Fantasy Names when you are still deciding whether the next name belongs to a hero, a city, a guild, a kingdom, or an artifact.
-Once the lane is clear, switch to a specialist generator to get tighter naming rules and narrower examples.
+Once the lane is clear, follow the specialist link so the next batch uses tighter rules and narrower examples.

 Structure Guide